ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 ## Setup an Azure IoT Hub

-In a browser, navigate to https://portal.azure.com.
+In a browser, navigate to the [Azure Portal](https://portal.azure.com).
 Login to the account you created in in [Lab 00: Getting Started](/azure/00/).
 Once logged in:

 1. Click on the _New_ menu option in the upper-left
 2. Select _Internet of Things_